seapvnk/Lichess-Keyboard-Input/README.md

 # Lichess-Keyboard-Input
-Move pieces faster using your keyboard on Lichess
+Move pieces faster using your keyboard on Lichess <br />
+It is a legal way to become faster in ultrabullet

 Video example: https://youtu.be/UAExpNbLlIo